curbengh/curbengh.github.io/source/_posts/dnf-automatic-centos-stream.md

 I then learned that dnf depends on [_errata_](https://forums.rockylinux.org/t/dnf-security-updates/8327) to be able to detect whether a package version is a security update.
 From [this post](https://www.caseylabs.com/centos-automatic-security-updates-do-not-work/) ([archived](https://web.archive.org/web/20211011104926/https://www.caseylabs.com/centos-automatic-security-updates-do-not-work/)), I discovered errata is published on the repository in the form of updateinfo.xml, which is related to `dnf updateinfo`.

-I remembered when dnf attempts to refresh a repository, the first thing it looks for is [/repodata/repomd.xml](https://mirror.stream.centos.org/9-stream/BaseOS/x86_64/os/repodata/repomd.xml).
+When dnf is refreshing metadata, the first thing it looks for is [/repodata/repomd.xml](https://mirror.stream.centos.org/9-stream/BaseOS/x86_64/os/repodata/repomd.xml).
 So, I tried to look for updateinfo.xml in [/repodata/](https://mirror.stream.centos.org/9-stream/BaseOS/x86_64/os/repodata/) but could not find it.
-This explained the empty output of `dnf updateinfo` but I wasn't convinced yet.
-I searched it in [AlmaLinux](https://repo.almalinux.org/almalinux/9/BaseOS/x86_64/os/repodata/) and found `{sha256sum-hash}-updateinfo.xml.gz`.
+This explained the empty output of `dnf updateinfo`.
+Then, I searched for it in [AlmaLinux](https://repo.almalinux.org/almalinux/9/BaseOS/x86_64/os/repodata/) and found `{sha256sum-hash}-updateinfo.xml.gz`.
 Since the content is updated constantly, how does dnf know which updateinfo.xml to grab?
 I opened up the [repomd.xml](https://repo.almalinux.org/almalinux/9/BaseOS/x86_64/os/repodata/repomd.xml) and noticed

 ```xml
   <data type="updateinfo">